-My actual QTH was "Tarmstedt", about 15 km north of Bremen, located in "Teufels Moor" (the Devil's Swamp).
+My actual QTH was "Tarmstedt", about 15 km northeast of Bremen, located in "Teufels Moor" (the Devil's Swamp).
 I was a member of the Ham Radio Club in Worpswede, "I45".
 We were a small club, but very active in Club Contesting.

 RIG No. 1 HERE: Drake C Line - R4-C with a tube-2nd mixer, T4X-C, and L4-B. the R4-C had a Sherwood "roofing filter" (except we didn't call them roofing filters back then).